Skip to content

 While energy sources like wind, grid solar and gas can be switched off relatively easily to reduce supply to the grid and switched back on later in the day to increase supply, coal grid generators take up to 48 hours to ramp up.

 Coal therefore cannot be managed in the same way to meet fluctuations in energy demand.
 When supply outstrips demand, or demand is greater than the supply, these grid generators cannot provide essential grid services like frequency control and voltage management.
-This destabilises the grid and can force the Australian Energy Market Operator (AEMO) to impose blackouts to protect the grid and its users.

 In recent years, new records have been set for what is called minimum operational demand on the South West Interconnected Supply (SWIS), WA’s main grid network.
 The decrease in minimum operational demand has been largely driven by the rapid uptake of rooftop solar panels.
 AEMO publishes the minimum operational demand on its Wholesale Electricity Market (WEM) Data Dashboard.